bivas6/HanochLevin/README.md

 # HanochLevin
 Social networks in Hanoch Levin Plays

+Every node in the graph represent a character in the play.
+The size of each node determined by the importency of the character.
+Edge between characters mean connection - they appear together in the same scene.
+The width of the edges determined by how 'strong' the connection.

 In case that you got a tsv file with all the plays html code named hanochlevin.tsv: put the python code and the tsv file in the same directory and run python main.py.